- Overview

 We have come to the end of this course, and we have learned quite a great deal on how a computer is built, what it means by having a “general-purpose” device and how to design an instruction set for it, along with memory and machine virtualisation.
 The OS Kernel is a program that enables machine abstraction; in a way such that each process can run in isolation from one another (great for both convenience in development and system security).
 To conclude that you have now known quite a fair bit of foundation as Computer Scientists, give this video a watch.

-Next term we will build on this knowledge and learn more about the fuller extent of the role of an OS Kernel: supporting interprocesses communcation, synchronizing between processes, and guarding shared resources between processes running in the system.
+In the next term, we will build on this knowledge and learn more about the fuller extent of the role of an OS Kernel: supporting interprocesses communication, synchronizing between processes, and guarding shared resources between processes running in the system.

 Appendix